 - Supporting student recruitment to the undergraduate courses on offer at AMATA

 - Inclusion in funding bids to support performance programme activity

-During the 2019/2020 academic year, AMATA has two deadlines for residency programme applications: 31 October 2019 (for Easter 2020 residencies)and 31 January 2020 (for Summer 2020 residencies).
-These dates are intended to allow applicants confirmation of the residency ahead of submitting a £15k +, Arts Council England application, and allowing 12-weeks between submission and the residency, should the funding application be successful.
+During the 2021/2022 academic year, AMATA has one deadline for residency programme applications: 25 February 2022 (for Summer 2022 residencies).
+This date is intended to allow applicants confirmation of the residency ahead of submitting a £15k +, Arts Council England application, and allowing 12-weeks between submission and the residency, should the funding application be successful.

 Applications will be assessed by a panel, which will consider the ‘value’ and ‘quality’ of the residency to our work as a teaching space and high-quality, live performing arts venue, taking into account the in-kind value requested from AMATA.

-To help applicants calculate the in-kind value and consider this in relation to the offer being proposed, our studios vary from £60 + VAT per day for a capacity of 10 people to £200 + VAT per day for a studio capacity of 60 (some of these have semi-sprung floors)and £600 + VAT per day for our studios with a seated capacity of 150 (some of these have sprung floors).
+To help applicants calculate the in-kind value and consider this in relation to the offer being proposed, our studios vary from £90 + VAT per day for a capacity of 10 people to £300 + VAT per day for a studio capacity of 60 (some of these have semi-sprung floors) and £600 + VAT per day for our studios with a seated capacity of 150 (some of these have sprung floors).
 A quote based on your proposed application can be provided in advance of application with suitable notice by emailing: firstname.lastname@example.org